Download the Kinesiology Doctoral Handbook for details of the program, requirements, and specialization areas.

 9. Students who have not written a master’s thesis will complete an original research project with an individual faculty member during the first year in the doctoral program.
 A total of 3 credit hours may be earned.

 10. Any applicant may submit additional materials that they deem appropriate to his/her application.

 11. The appropriate Doctoral Admissions Committee will review the total application and forward their decision to the Graduate Coordinator.

 All written materials (application, transcripts, letters of recommendation, vita, statement of intent, designation of an area of specialization, and any other material deemed important by the applicant) need to be submitted according to the following deadlines:

-Starting Semester US Citizens International Students Fall July 1 April 1 Spring November 1 August 1 Summer April 1 January 1
+Starting Semester US Citizens International Students Fall July 1 see international education website Spring November 1 see international education website Summer April 1

 A limited number of graduate teaching assistantships and scholarships are available for qualified students.
 Both assistantships and scholarships are awarded for the academic year (fall and spring) and decisions are made the preceding spring, some as early as March 1.
 For those students who desire an assistantship, an application for an assistantship, along with the accompanying "Activity Preference" form must be submitted to the graduate coordinator prior to May 15.
 Students must be admitted to the graduate program before any type of assistantship or other financial aid can be awarded.

 The application, transcripts, and application fees are submitted to the Graduate Admissions Office.
 The remaining written materials to be presented by the doctoral degree-seeking individuals are to be submitted to the Graduate Coordinator of the Department of Kinesiology.